 Useful terms

-Databases | Contact sources / databases include names and email addresses, and typically include additional information like account numbers, customer preferences, and past activity.
+Databases | Contact sources/databases include names and email addresses, and typically include additional information like account numbers, customer preferences, and past activity.
 Databases can be single opt-in or double opt-in databases.
 Double opt-in databases require email confirmations. |

-Relational tables are a relational-type database for use with databases, instead of a flat file database.
+Relational tables | Relational tables are a relational-type database for use with databases, instead of a flat-file database.
 Contact your Campaign account representative or Support for more information. |

-Test lists | Tests lists are used for testing the response to an email before sending the email to the entire list. |
+Test lists | Test lists are used for testing the response to an email before sending the email to the entire list. |

 Seed lists | Seed lists indicate the coverage of an email by including certain contacts and help provide organizational consistency. |

-Suppression lists | Suppression Lists prevent sending emails to addresses of people who have opted-out, filed an abuse claim, or have an undeliverable mailbox (bad email address). |
+Suppression lists | Suppression Lists prevent sending emails to the addresses of people who have opted out, filed an abuse claim, or have an undeliverable mailbox (bad email address). |

 Query a database | Query a database (targeted database) sorts a database into targeted subgroups.
 Similarly, segments sort a database into numeric divisions for more manageable emails and responses. |